What is the difference between accreditation and certification?

 Is my organization ready to go through the accreditation process?

-If we are seeking accreditation as a Training Provider, do our instructors need to be IREC certified as well?
+If we are seeking accreditation, do our instructors need to be IREC certified as well?

-Although there is no current requirement that IREC certified trainers are on staff in order to be accredited as a Training Provider, there are specific requirements for training-related personnel detailed in IREC Standard 01023: 2013.
-In addition, if you do choose to employ IREC certified instructors, this can complement your organization’s training provider accreditation and provide an extra mark of distinction.
+Although there is no current requirement that IREC certified trainers are on staff in order to be accredited, there are specific requirements for training-related personnel detailed in the IREC standards.
+In addition, if you do choose to employ IREC certified instructors, this can complement your organization’s accreditation and provide an extra mark of distinction.

 The base application fee for a Training Provider to apply for accreditation for one job task analysis is $3,500.
+The Pilot base application fee for a Certificate Program is $3,000.
 If you plan to apply for accreditation for multiple job task analyses, doing so in one application reduces the additional fees associated with multiple JTAs.
-Also budget for travel and other expenses associated with assessor’s visit to the facility.
+Also budget for travel and other expenses associated with assessor’s visit to your facility.
 For detailed information and a chart of application fees, consult the Candidate Handbook.

 How long is the accreditation valid?

 The IREC credential is awarded for a period of five (5) years, after which time a new application must be submitted.
-The credential remains valid during this five year period subject to the submission of an annual report demonstrating the Training Provider’s continued adherence to the requirements of the Standard and Credentialing Program policies.
+The credential remains valid during this five year period subject to the submission of an annual report demonstrating your continued adherence to the requirements of the standard and Credentialing Program policies.

 How do I know if I am a candidate for Master Trainer or Instructor certification?